 Benefits of using SKU:

-- Allows in centralization of inventory when you use an automated third-party software for inventory management
+- Allows the centralization of inventory when you use automated third-party software for inventory management

 - Enables wholesalers to quote and identify every product, and place orders.